bakape/shamichan/README.md

 * ffmpeg 2.2+ for WebM support
   * with libmp3lame for MP3
 * pngquant  2.3.1+ for PNG thumbnails
-* exiftool for stripping images of EXIF data

 ###Optional npm dependancies
 * ~~daemon~~ (broken currently)